icco/Thought/README.md

 possible.
 So what I think I'm going to do is use an even slower approach and make calls to disk.
 This is all very much based off the idea of jekyll. but basically there is a file that contains the post content in markdown and a file that contains the meta data about the file.
-Cacheing will be done in SQLite, I think.
+Caching will be done in SQLite, I think.

 ## Who?